dougbtv/dougbtv.github.io/_posts/2017-08-03-koko-service-chaining.markdown

 ## Creating a service chain with koro

-Let's get to the real meat-and-potoates -- time to go ahead and make a service chain, it'll look like...
+Let's get to the good stuff -- time to go ahead and make a service chain, it'll look like...

 ![service chain](http://i.imgur.com/mIIhBML.png)